muygalan/100-days-of-code/log.md

 **Thoughts:** It feels so good to be wake up at 5AM again.
 This is my 2nd week of committing (no pun intended) to an early morning schedule.
 I am so proud of myself and hope this routine continues perpetually.
 Didn't feel too groggy this morning either. 💪

+### Day 27: April 10th, 2018

+**Today's Progress**: Today was phenomenal.
+I covered a lot of material in the Git Introduction course.
+Learned about removing, renaming, unstaging, discarding file modifications, undoing commits, and cloning local repos.

+**Thoughts:** I'm learning so much in this course.
+I also feel it helps when I take notes; especially for new commands I'm unfamiliar with.
+Super proud of myself for staying consistent.
+I just need to continue this way for the rest of the year.

 ---